Social Insurance Number (SIN) In Canada: Update in 2025

 New SIN Format

-Service Canada no longer issues plastic SIN cards.
+Service Canada no longer issues plastic social insurance cards.
 All new SINs are provided in paper letter format.
-This letter contains your name, SIN, and confirms the number belongs to you.
+This letter contains your name, SIN, and confirms that the number belongs to you.

 If you still have an unexpired plastic SIN card, it remains valid.